LoukaOctave/Gift-Picker-App/PID.md

 ### In
  * User login/signup screen.
 Option to retain information.
  * Calendar screen with all birthdays.
 Basic.
  * Creation screen to add entries.
-Name, date and wishlist.
+Name and date required, wishlist optional.
  * Specific date viewing screen.
 View birthdays for a single day.
  * Specific birthday viewing screen.
 View information for a single birthday.
  * Specific wishlist viewing screen.
 View wishlist items.
 Button to search for deals online.
- * Options/preferences screen. ...
+ * Options/preferences menu. ...
+ ### Extra
+ * Alternative methods to add birthdays (importing from other apps: Facebook, Contacts, Calendar, etc.).
+ * Option to export birthdays to other apps.
  ### Out
- * Alternative methods to add birthdays (importing from other apps).
- * Option to export calendar to other apps.
- * Hashing the stored user-passwords.
+ * Hashing stored user-passwords.